ETS-Android3/MP_Ozone_Search/README.md

 OSMA's goal is to prevent ozone's harmfulness and aware it's danger.
 Relatively low amounts of ozone can cause chest pain, coughing, shortness of breath and, throat irritation.

 ## OSMA Dependencies
-OSMA was built in android studio and with Java and interior database.
+OSMA was built in android studio and with Java, interior database.

 ## OSMA Implementation
 Import our repository and make OSMA apk file to your android studio.